reyemtm/getbounds/source/_posts/2025-01-15-palisades-fire-before-and-after.md

   }
 ---

 Inspired by [this post](https://www.linkedin.com/pulse/when-our-community-burned-where-satellite-information-pag%C3%A1n-phd-8rxwf/) on LinkedIn from Brianna R. Pagán, Ph.D., in which she describes the lack of available real-time satellite data during the 2025 Palisades Fire, I wanted to see what types of satellite data were available now, several days into the disaster.
-By January 16th, 2025, nine days after the start of the fire, data from several providers was made available, including Sentinel-2, Umbra, and Maxar.
+By January 16th, 2025, nine days after the start of the fire, data from several providers had been made available, including Sentinel-2, Umbra, and Maxar.

 <iframe src="/apps/fire-swipe-map/?version=open" height="600"></iframe>
 <figcaption style="margin:-1rem 0 1rem 0">Click on the visualization to interact with the map.</figcaption>